sense-finance/sense-v1/README.md

 ### Emergency Stop

-Emergency Stop is used by Sense Finance, Inc, to `stop` the operation of the Divider by pausing all `Feeds`.
+Emergency Stop is used by Sense Finance, Inc, to `stop` the operation of the Divider by pausing all `Adapters`.

 ### Modules